tomfinney/website/public/static/markdown/posts/dope-new-website.md

 The main reason I made this website is that I wanna get better at coding and have stuff to show for it.
 To paraphrase some smarter people than me: the best way to get better at something is to do more of it.

-I saw Dan Abramov's [cool blog](https://overreacted.io/) and I wanted to have something similar.
+I saw Dan Abramov's [blog](https://overreacted.io/) and I wanted to have something similar.
 That blog was built using a Gatsby template which is neat but I thought it would be cool to build it from scratch.

 I will work on more side projects and hopefully post about them here when I finish them.
 There's tons of stuff I wanna learn more about.
 The one thing I wanna play around with is GraphQL so it'd be cool to set up an api/front-end to learn about it.